 Now more than ever do I realize that I will never be content with a sedentary life, that I will always be haunted by thoughts of a sun-drenched elsewhere” – Isabelle Eberhardt

 Later, there was a six-month stay in London, where I studied the culture and literature of my beloved Middle Ages.
 The course of Medieval Cultures only sharpened my appetite for history.
-Increasingly, I was asking questions about the cultures and religions of ancient civilizations, and with the learning of Spanish, I moved my thoughts to the distant Mesoamerica and the Andes.
+Increasingly, I was asking questions about the cultures and religions of ancient civilizations, and with learning of Spanish, I moved my thoughts to the distant Mesoamerica and the Andes.
 Travelling from the Gothic Europe to the 12th century India and from the rugged coasts of the Celtic lands to those of the Egyptian Copts’, I find and absorb the spirit of past civilizations.
-What I enjoy the most is the opportunity to share my passion, especially when I write, translate and give lectures on art to my students.
+What I enjoy the most is the opportunity to share my passion, especially when I write, translate, guide and give lectures on art and archaeology.

 Featured image: At the top of the Pyramid of the Sun, Teotihuacan, Mexico.
 Copyright©Archaeotravel.